 What programming language does a business analyst need to know?

 R, for statistical analysis, and Python, for general programming, are the two most often used programming languages in analytics.
-While proficiency in any of these languages is advantageous for analyzing large data sets, it is not required.
+While proficiency in any of these languages is advantageous for analyzing large data sets, it is optional.

 Apart from domain-specific criteria, a business analyst’s function may vary over time based on their work experience.
-They may not have to deal with data at all in the beginner’s job, but as the function matures, they may have to deal with data more frequently as they develop the business case for a specific project or initiative.
-They may be needed to take on a more quantitative role in the process, ensuring that all aspects of business and communications run well.
+They may not have to deal with data in the beginner’s job, but as the role matures, they may have to deal with data more frequently as they develop the business case for a specific project or initiative.
+They may be needed to take on a more quantitative role in ensuring that all aspects of business and communications run well.

-Thus, the business analyst profession may require Python expertise at times and none at all at others.
-However, they are all analysts, not all of them work with quantitative data.
-Referring to them as project managers may not be accurate, since their responsibilities may overlap, but they are not necessarily the same.
+Thus, the business analyst profession may sometimes require Python expertise and none at all at others.
+However, they are all analysts; not all work with quantitative data.
+Referring to them as project managers needs to be more accurate since their responsibilities overlap, but they are different.

 Do business analysts need to know SQL?

-Knowing SQL is one of the hard skills that some businesses look for in business analyst job prospects.
-SQL is frequently used by business analysts to handle data in databases, allowing them to create reports and make business choices.
+Knowing SQL is one of the hard skills some businesses look for in business analyst job prospects.
+Business analysts frequently use SQL to handle database data, allowing them to create reports and make business choices.
 If you’re looking for business analyst positions that require SQL skills, rehearsing probable SQL interview questions might help you impress prospective employers during an interview.

 Who Earns More BA or QA?

-QAs may make less in the beginning, but as their experience and talents expand, their salaries will climb as well.
-However, in the long run, a BA position will always have a higher salary, greater visibility in terms of duties, promotion opportunities, and higher performance evaluations than a QA role.
+QAs may make less initially, but as their experience and talents expand, their salaries will climb as well.
+However, in the long run, a BA position will always have a higher salary, greater visibility in duties, promotion opportunities, and higher performance evaluations than a QA role.

 Are paid well?